 Renaissance outfits give us information about the place of the person in the medieval period society.

 - Kirtle - european dress of XV century

 - English dress of the XIV-XV century

 - Italian Renaissance dress, XV century

 Renaissance men's clothing

 - Costume of knight, XIV century

-Landsknechts, sometimes also known as Landsknechte were colourful german mercenary soldiers with a controversial reputation.
+Landsknechts, sometimes also known as Landsknechte were German mercenary soldiers with a controversial reputation.
 The most distinctive feature was colourful and bright clothing of these soldiers.